anasbaigmughal/HackerRank/T2/README.md

 # HackerRank
 Input Format

-A single line containing  space-separated integers: , , and .
+A single line containing  space-separated integers: a, b, and c.

 Output Format